micha/resty/README.md

       $ . resty

+Otherwise, if you use `zsh` and `antigen` to install resty with `antigen bundle micha/resty` in your `.zshr`

-Set the REST host to which you will be making your requests (you can do this whenever you want to change hosts, anytime).
+Once resty is installed, set the REST host to which you will be making your requests (you can do this whenever you want to change hosts, anytime).

       $ resty http://127.0.0.1:8080/data